amalfkhan/new-york-bites/README.md

 ### Start Application:

-Start Server - from the restaurant-reviews folder
+Start Server - from the new-york-restaurant-reviews folder
 ```sh
 cd backend
 npm run start
 ```

-Start Frontend - from the restaurant-reviews folder
+Start Frontend - from the new-york-restaurant-reviews folder
 ```sh
 cd frontend
 npm run start
 ```

+<p>&nbsp;</p>
-To Visit App:
+To Visit App: `localhost:3000/`

-`localhost:3000/`
+<p>&nbsp;</p>
 Example Account
-> **Email:** rodrigohernandez@me.com
+**Email:** rodrigohernandez@me.com
-> **Password:** rodrigohernandez
+**Password:** rodrigohernandez

-You can create your own dummy account - the email is only used for sign-in authorization
+You can create your own dummy account - the email is only used for sign-in

 ## Reflection

-This was a project built to familiarize myself with:
+I built this project to familiarize myself with:
-  - The process of developing a server in nodejs
+  - Developing a server in node.js
   - Connecting a server to a mongodb database
   - Methods for connecting a backend to a frontend
   - Reading technical documentation for tools that are new to me